mickaelvieira/saxifrage/README.md

-  dump      Dump your SSH configuration gen       Generate interactively a SSH key (rsa, dsa, ecdsa, ed25519) help      Show this help
+  dump      Dump your SSH configuration gen       Generate interactively a SSH key (rsa, dsa, ecdsa, ed25519) help      Show this help rm        Remove interactively a section and its related SSH keys
 ```